-As author and editor of Osburnt.com, he reviews theatrical, cinematic, musical, and other performances.
-Even before the site’s launch in 2015, his reviews on social media were widely shared and excerpted, including in reprint by Theatre Scene.
-In 2017, he was a panelist, in his role as a theater critic, for Coffeehouse Chronicles #141 at La MaMa.
+Osburn sees reviewing the arts as a performance in itself, “a literary response to an experience in the world”: read more.
+On osburnt.com, he reviews theatrical, cinematic, musical, and other performances.
+Before the site launched in 2015, his reviews on social media were widely shared and excerpted, including in reprint by Theatre Scene.
+In 2017, he was a panelist, in his osburnt.com role, for Coffeehouse Chronicles #141 at La MaMa.

 As an auditor for the New York State Council on the Arts for several years, he evaluated grant-funded theatrical events in both the city and the state.

 Prior to living in New York, Osburn was Arts and Entertainment Editor and Dance Critic for the Knight-Ridder Daily Camera in Boulder (clip #1, clip #2, clip #3); Entertainment Editor and Critic for the Denver weekly Up the Creek (clip); Dance Columnist for Muse; Performing Arts Correspondent for ARTlines (clip); Drama Critic for KCFR-FM; and contributor to The Denver Post (clip); The Rocky Mountain News; and, nationally, The Nation (clip), High Performance (clip #1, clip #2), and Dance Critics Association News.

 Among his activities in Colorado was a staged reading of selections from classic dramatic criticism, using local actors, at a Rocky Mountain Theatre Guild Seminar on Arts Journalism.
 The program illustrated his view that criticism is, in its own way, theatrical.

 He honed his literary skills and philosophy of reviewing at the University of Utah in Salt Lake City, where he wrote for the Daily Utah Chronicle, the campus newspaper, and Expression, a local magazine.